instructlab/instructlab/src/instructlab/train/lora_mlx/README.md

 ```

 Note, in the following the `--model` argument can be any compatible Hugging
-Face repo or a local path to a converted model.
+Face repository or a local path to a converted model.

 ### Fine-tune